esamford/Duplicate_Image_Remover/README.md

 ***deleting them, etc.), this number will stop matching with the new folder contents.***

 ## Limitations ##
 * When choosing to delete a file, the program cannot send the file directly to the Recycle Bin.
-Any images deleted using this program will skip the Recycle Bin and be deleted *permenantly!*
+Any files deleted using this program will skip the Recycle Bin and be deleted *permenantly!*

 * The program cannot match an image with a cropped, rotated, stretched, or otherwise highly edited version of itself.
-Most-likely, the program will think these are two unique images and will not mark them as potential duplicates.
+The program will most-likely think these are two unique images and will not mark them as potential duplicates.

 * If you are working with a lot of images that have the same or similar background color, the program may come up with a lot of false positives and display images that are not supposed to be paired.
 This is because the majority of